bulky goods reduced image

 • Fixtures and fittings including kitchen/laundry cabinets, bathroom vanities, baths, toilets

-• Hazardous waste, including smoke detectors, fire extinguishers, gas bottles, chemicals, paint, car batteries
+• Hazardous waste, including smoke detectors, fire extinguishers, gas bottles, chemicals, paint, batteries

-• Lawn mowers, even if they are drained of fuel/oil.
+• Non-electric lawn mowers, even if they are drained of fuel/oil.
 The vapours can cause a fire in the trucks.
-Metal lawn mowers are accepted at Kimbriki, no charge.

 • Oil heaters - due to the potential of oil being present and leaking when compacted which could cause a fire or end up on the road.
 Oil heaters (no need to drain) can be taken to a Chemical CleanOut event or Kimbriki (no charge-accepted as metal recycling).